 Debugging license problems

-GitHub's license scanner looks at a variety of files, primarily any license in the root directory whose filename includes
+GitHub's license parser looks at a variety of files, primarily any license in the root directory whose filename includes

 LICENSE.
 (It does not, by default, check

 README and cannot check the package manager's licensing API.)
 If no license information is found in any of them, it will report "none" as the license.

 Most other failure modes will result in a return of "NOASSERTION".
 It does not attempt to discern any logic or structure - for example, if you (helpfully!) have a

 LICENSE-DEPENDENCIES file to explain the license of vendored dependencies, as well as the primary

 LICENSE file, it will not attempt to understand which one is the main license, and will simply return NOASSERTION.

 How it parses